 How could theatres and festivals continue to engage with the public or reach out to an audience they did not appeal to before?
-How could the sector protect the freedom of the arts and be a safe place?
+How could the sector protect the freedom of the arts and be a safe and discursive space?
 How could cultural institutions act as agents of civil society?

 The Project: an innovative discussion formatTogether with LIFT, the Goethe-Institut London has invited twelve theatre and festival directors from nine countries across four continents to reflect on the role of theatre in a rapidly changing world and to engage with pressing issues such as migration, solidarity in society, climate change, sustainability and protection of resources.
 Together they will work on practices that will enable change.